-19 See 40 CFR 93.122(a) for the requirements regarding what must be included when estimating regional emissions in a conformity determination.
+&lt;sup>25 See 40 CFR 93.122(a) for the requirements regarding what must be included when estimating regional emissions in a conformity determination.

-20 As stated in Section 1.7 of this guidance, state and local agencies should check with EPA before promulgating any state or local regulations or programs mandating retrofit projects, due to potential issues related to Clean Air Act section 209 requirements.
+&lt;sup>26 As stated in Section 1.7 of this guidance, state and local agencies should check with EPA before promulgating any state or local regulations or programs mandating retrofit projects, due to potential issues related to CAA section 209 requirements.

-- If the retrofit project does not require a regulatory action to be implemented and it is included in the transportation plan and TIP with sufficient funding and other resources for its full implementation, it can be included in a transportation conformity determination. - If the retrofit project requires a regulatory action to be implemented, it can be included in a conformity determination if one of the following has occurred: - o The regulatory action for the retrofit project is already adopted by the enforcing jurisdiction (e.g., a state has adopted a rule to require such a project); - o The retrofit project has been included in an approved SIP; or - o There is a written commitment to implement the retrofit project in a submitted SIP with a motor vehicle emissions budget that EPA has found adequate.
-21
+- If the project requires a regulatory action to be implemented, it can be included in a conformity determination if one of the following has occurred: - The regulatory action for the project is already adopted by the enforcing jurisdiction (e.g., a state has adopted a rule to require such a project); - The project has been included in an approved SIP; or - There is a written commitment to implement the project in a submitted SIP with a motor vehicle emissions budget that EPA has found adequate.

-If the retrofit project is not included in the transportation plan and TIP or the SIP, and it does not require a regulatory action to be implemented, then it can be included in the transportation conformity determination's regional emissions analysis if the determination contains a written commitment from the appropriate entities to implement the retrofit project.
+If the project is not included in the transportation plan and TIP or the SIP, and it does not require a regulatory action to be implemented, then it can be included in the transportation conformity determination's regional emissions analysis if the determination contains a written commitment from the appropriate entities to implement the project.

-Whatever the case, any emission reductions can only be applied in a transportation conformity determination for the time period or years in which the retrofit project will be implemented.
-Written commitments must come from the agency with the authority to implement the retrofit project.
+Whatever the case, any emission reductions can only be applied in a transportation conformity determination for the time period or years in which the project will be implemented.
+Written commitments must come from the agency with the authority to implement the project.
 The latest emissions model and planning assumptions must also be used when calculating emission reductions, according to 40 CFR 93.110 and 93.111.

-The interagency consultation process must be utilized (as required by 40 CFR 93.105) to discuss the methods and assumptions used to quantify the reductions from the retrofit project.
+The interagency consultation process must be utilized (as required by 40 CFR 93.105) to discuss the methods and assumptions used to quantify the reductions from the project.
 Section 2 of this document describes how to quantify emission reductions.

-4.4 How can the emission reductions from nonroad retrofit projects be included in transportation conformity determinations?
+4.4 How can the emission reductions from nonroad projects be included in transportation conformity determinations?

-There are two options that may be used to reflect reductions from nonroad retrofit projects in transportation conformity determinations.
+There are two options that may be used to reflect reductions from nonroad projects in transportation conformity determinations.
 The two options are:

-• Apply nonroad retrofit emission reductions as a "safety margin" to the SIP's motor vehicle emissions budgets; or
+- 1. Apply nonroad retrofit emission reductions as a "safety margin" to the SIP's motor vehicle emissions budgets; or - 2.
+Establish a trading mechanism in the SIP to allow emissions to be traded from one emissions sector to another.